coldshrine/study-notes/books/effective-java.md

 The main disadvantage immutable objects have is that they require a separate object for each distinct value.

 Classes should be immutable unless there's a very good reason to make them mutable.

+If a class cannot be made immutable, limit its mutability as much as possible.
+Declare every field `private final` unless there's a good reason to do otherwise.